Revisiting metric perturbations in tensor-vector-scalar theory: Parameterized perturbation equations

 \subsection{General case}

-The goal is now to express the metric potentials in terms of matter fluid variables, using the closure relations from Sec. \ref{section43} together with the perturbation equations.
-Since there remain three gravitational fields after applying Eqs. \eqref{eq:53} and \eqref{eq:58}, i.e. the two metric potentials and the longitudinal component $\alpha$ of the vector field perturbation, this requires finding three linearly independent equations.
-For the first equation, I eliminate the (conformal) time derivative of $\tilde{\zeta}$ between Eqs. \eqref{eq:47} and \eqref{eq:51}, which leads to
+The goal is to express the metric potentials in terms of matter fluid variables, using the closure relations from Sec. \ref{section43}.
+Since there remain three fields, i.e. the two metric potentials and the vector field perturbation $\alpha$, this requires finding three linearly independent equations.
+For the first equation, I eliminate $\dot{\alpha}$ between the corresponding vector field and propagation equations, which leads to

 Differentiating the above and substituting all remaining time derivatives by a suitable combination of the perturbation equations eventually gives \begin{widetext}